-Michael Derek Johns: Notorious Taxi Bank Robber Known As Brown Bag Bandit Story Makes ‘Love Kills’ Episode
+Michael Derek Johns Story: Notorious Taxi Bank Robber, AKA The ‘Brown Bag Bandit,’ Makes ‘Love Kills’ Episode

 The two lovers then hid out at a Days Inn motel, until a tipster led police directly to them.
 They were both arrested.
 At the time, Lori Davis already had a warrant out for her arrest for failing to show up to court on a DUI charge.
 She was later indicted for aiding Michael Johns in the robberies.

 According to the Brandenton Herald, Michael Derek Johns’ sister was devastated to hear news of her brother’s most recent arrest.
-He had only been out of prison for just a few short months after serving ten years for previous robberies.
+He had only been out of prison for just a few short months after serving 10 years for previous robberies.

 “She viewed the bank security pictures of the robbery and then she broke down in tears and stated that the person in the picture was her brother, Michael Johns.
 Right now, She is very upset and is willing to cooperate in this case.”